• Home

 Design & Documentation (2–4 weeks)

-Prepare construction documents showing floor plan, electrical layout, HVAC modifications, and any plumbing additions.
+Prepare construction documents — floor plan, electrical layout, HVAC modifications, plumbing additions.
 Scale drawings with dimensions required.
+For historic homes, confirm whether Historic Preservation Commission review is needed.

 2

-Submit via Glencoe's online Citizen Self Service Portal.
-Include contractor information (all contractors listed), accurate cost estimate (3.5% fee calculated from this), and construction drawings.
+Submit through Glencoe's Citizen Self Service Portal.
+Include contractor information, accurate cost estimate (3.5% fee calculated from this), and construction drawings.
+Electricians must be registered with Village; plumbers must have State of Illinois or City of Chicago license.

 3